cysouw/diathesis/text/c09_zuInfinitive.md

 f. **Only stage 3 possible** (only monoclausal *Infinitiv*): e.g. *müssen* 'to must', *können* 'to can'
 :::

 Inbetween these extremes on are various further possibilities.
 First, the group of verbs that allow both stage 1 and 2 [@last b] without any obvious differences in meaning are widely discussed in the German grammatical literature under the heading ~~modalitätsverben~~.
 Various lists are found in Wurmbrand [-@wurmbrand2003: 318-319] and Colomo [-@colomo2010: 167-175], citing earlier literature.
 A survey of various structural and semantic aspects of this group is presented in Rapp & Wöllstein [-@rapp2013].
-Typical *Modalitätsverben* are *anfangen, aufhören, beginnen, erlauben, heißen, helfen, lehren, lernen, verbieten, vergessen, verlangen, versuchen, wagen*.
+Typical *Modalitätsverben* with different possible sentence structure, but without different meaning, are *anfangen, aufhören, beginnen, erlauben, heißen, helfen, lehren, lernen, verbieten, vergessen, verlangen, versuchen, wagen*.
 Examples of both options for the verb *heißen* 'to mean' are shown in [@next].
 These verbs will not be further discussed in this chapter.

 ::: ex
 - Dafür sind Radfahrern manche landschaftlich besonders schöne Abschnitte des Pilgerfußweges in Spanien verschlossen, wenn es auf schmalen, steinigen Wegen bergauf und bergab zu laufen heißt.^[~~DWDS~~: Die Zeit, 05.04.1991, Nr.
 15]